 - 1. Implement maintenance standards that are at least as protective as those specified in Ecology's Stormwater Management Manual for Western Washington.
-No later than December 31, 2021, update maintenance standards as needed. - 2.
+No later than June 30,2022, update maintenance standards as needed. - 2.
 Implement provisions to verify adequate long-term operation and maintenance (O&M) of stormwater treatment and flow control BMPs/facilities. - 3.
-Conduct annual inspections of all stormwater treatment and flow control BMPs/facilities that discharge to the stormwater system and were permitted by the City since 2010 (unless maintenance records justify a reduced inspection frequency). - 4.
-Conduct inspections of all stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments every six months until 90% of the lots are constructed. - 5.
+Conduct annual inspections of all stormwater treatment and flow control BMPs/facilities that discharge to the stormwater system and were permitted by the City since 2010 (unless maintenance records justify a reduced inspection frequency). - Conduct inspections of all stormwater treatment and flow control BMPs/facilities and catch basins in new residential developments every six months until 90% of the lots are constructed. - 5.
 Perform annual inspections of all city-owned or operated permanent stormwater treatment and flow control BMPs/facilities, other than catch basins, and take appropriate maintenance actions (unless maintenance records justify a reduced inspection frequency). - Spot check potentially damaged permanent treatment and flow control BMPs/facilities (other than catch basins) after major storm events; and conduct maintenance and repairs as needed. - 7.
 Perform routine catch basin and inlet inspections.
 Clean as needed based on maintenance standards. - 8.
-Implement and document practices, policies, and procedures to reduce stormwater impacts associated with runoff from all lands owned or maintained by the city and road maintenance activities under the functional control of the city. - Implement an ongoing training program for city staff whose primary construction, operations, or maintenance job functions may impact stormwater quality. - 10.
-Implement Stormwater Pollution Prevention Plans (SWPPPs) for all heavy equipment maintenance or storage yards and material storage facilities owned or operated by the city. - 11.
+Implement and document practices, policies, and procedures to reduce stormwater impacts associated with runoff from all lands owned or maintained by the city and road maintenance activities under the functional control of the city. - 9.
+Implement an ongoing training program for city staff whose primary construction, operations, or maintenance job functions may impact stormwater quality.
+No later than December 31, 2022 document the practices.

+- 10. Implement an ongoing training program for employees whose job functions may impact stormwater quality. - 11.
+Implement Stormwater Pollution Prevention Plans (SWPPPs) for all heavy equipment maintenance or storage yards and material storage facilities owned or operated by the city. - 12.
 Maintain records of inspections, maintenance, repair, and enforcement activities.